 Inside: Let’s talk about how to help an angry child calm down and what to do about your 3-year-old’s anger issues.
+Keep reading for tips for how to handle a child with anger issues.

 Children are just as able to get as angry as adults.
 However, children differ as more often than not, their emotions are raw, untamed and are not subdued by either logical thinking or concerns about the possible costs of their behavior.
 As the parent, your role in the midst of anger is to understand where your child is having difficulties, which in turn will help you know exactly how to deal with it, both when it’s happening and proactively, so that your child is better equipped to deal with their thoughts and emotions in future.